encode/uvicorn/docs/deployment/run-in-prod.md

 ## Run using Docker Containers

-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-In this section we will see how to run your application using a docker container.
+In this section we will see how to run your application using Docker.

-### What is docker?

-[Docker](https://docs.docker.com/get-started/overview/) is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure, so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
-By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

 ### Creating Docker Image

 Before getting started, make sure you have installed Docker in your environment.
 If not, follow the guide from [official documentation](https://docs.docker.com/get-started/#download-and-install-docker) to install.
-To get started, the first thing is to build an image.
-Docker images normally includes in its metadata the default program or command that should be run when the container is started and the parameters to be passed to that program

-While building an image, the folder structure is very important.
+While building a Docker image, the folder structure is very important.
 The following tutorial is using a structure like this:
 ```
 .
 ├── app